 Signs of a termite infestation:

-- The most common way people discover a termite infestation is by witnessing a termite swarm.
-However, you will also be able to detect a termite infestation by noticing the following signs of their damage.
+The most common way people discover a termite infestation is by witnessing a termite swarm.
+However, you may also detect a termite infestation by noticing the following signs of their damage.

-- Termites damage walls and ceilings.
-If you have unexplained cracks in internal walls or see any similar cracks in ceilings or cornices, termites might be to blame.
+Termites damage walls and ceilings.
+If you have unexplained cracks in internal walls or see similar cracks in ceilings or cornices, termites could be the cause.

 How do I get rid of termites?